 Google Maps allows you to add in your own notes for each location marker to help you remember important details.

-So if you want to remember which friend recommended a particular tour company or that x restaurant was rated #1 in the city by Travel & Leisure, you can include all that information in your custom notes.
+So if you want to remember which friend recommended a particular tour company or that so-and-so restaurant was rated #1 in the city by Travel & Leisure, you can include all that information in your custom notes.

 Other customizations like categories, color coding, icons, etc give you the ability to personalize your map and make it work best for your needs.